 Going to back to your childhood again, what were the age differences between you all?

 I am 18 years older than my youngest sister, who was two and a half when our father died, and Ruth was 16 years younger than me.
 Grethe was 10 years younger, and I’m not sure that I can remember exactly how much difference Steen would be… nine years younger.

-- Note by Katrina: I knew Jakobina as Bina and she was married to Alfred Olsen.
-Bina was godmother to Karen.
+- Note by Katrina: I knew Jakobine as Bine and she was married to Alfred Olsen.
+Bine was godmother to Karen.